ssg/SimpleBase/README.md

    encoder/decoder just to see how far I can take the optimizations compared to .NET's implementations.
 It's quite fast now.
 It could also be used as a replacement for `SoapHexBinary.Parse` although .NET has [`Convert.FromHexString()`](https://learn.microsoft.com/en-us/dotnet/api/system.convert.fromhexstring?view=net-5.0) method since .NET 5.
+ - **Base256 Emoji🚀**: Supported by Multibase, and can be used individually.
  - [Multibase](https://github.com/multiformats/multibase) support.
 All formats
    covered by SimpleBase including a few Base64 variants are supported.
  - One-shot memory buffer based APIs for simple use cases.
  - Stream-based async APIs for more advanced scenarios.
  - Lightweight: No dependencies.